0xVector/envoy-cache-ext/README.md

 #### Evictions

 The cache uses a straightforward scan algorithm to evict entries.
 The eviction start with considering the next slot, which usually means the oldest entry.
 Entries in use are just skipped.
+It is behaving as a FIFO container with some exceptions - a younger unused entry can get evicted if the older ones are still in use.

 **Rationale:** this was designed primarily with simplicity in mind.
 More performant eviction algorithms (for example LRU) would need to store more information to work.
 This works with just a single head for both writing and evicting and needs